adolfintel/TDF/README.md

 Note: this feature assumes that `tar`, `xz` and `zstd` are installed on your system (they probably are).

-If you want to transfer a TDF instance from one PC to another using an external drive, it is strongly recommended to use to use the archive function so it's just one big file. __Never copy a TDF instance to an NTFS, exFAT or a FAT32 partition, it will become unusable.__
+If you want to transfer a TDF instance from one PC to another using an external drive, it is strongly recommended to use the archive function so that it's just one big file. __Never copy a TDF instance to an NTFS, exFAT or a FAT32 partition, it will become unusable.__

 ### Updating a TDF instance
 TDF is designed to be easy to update.
 To update a TDF instance from an older version: